bhanu0925/Python_DB/README.md

   Q-2.
 Write an SQL query to print details of the Workers whose FIRST_NAME ends with  ‘h’ and contains six alphabets.

   Q-3.
 Write a query to validate Email of Employee.

+  **SQLAssignment_7**
+  Q-13.
+Write an SQL query to show only odd rows from a table.

+  Q-14.
+Write an SQL query to clone a new table from another table.